This is the story of the first game of old school D&D I ever ran/played.

 The storm breaks and after another hour’s riding the party see a narrow road diverge to the left, at the end of which is a huge building engulfed in flames.
 In front of it they can see the silhouette of a man with arms outstretched to the sky screaming, “BUUURRRN YOU FIENDS!”.

 The party rides on.

 Two hours later, at about 9 in the morning, they arrive at the gates of Gothmagog.

 A friendly guard wearing armour with wavy fins at every joint halts them and asks what business they have in the city.

-The Mondaviak name is well known even here and the guard sympathises, giving them detailed directions to the Halls of Learning even though he seemed a little uneasy when they were mentioned.
+The Mondaviak name is well known even here and the guard sympathises, giving them detailed directions to the Halls of Learning, despite seeming a little uneasy when they’re mentioned.
 He also directs them to a stable that can look after their coach.

 Harry Munton, stablehand, assures them this stable is the finest in all Gothmagog, and when asked if their belongings will be here when they return he smiles and holds out his palm, “Of course guv’, but greasing me morality wouldn’t hurt!”.